musicknight/Knightfight1/README.md

 Player 2:
 Move left/right: J/L
 Jump: /
-Attack1: O
+Attack1: U
-Attack2: U
+Attack2: O
-Attack3: ;
+Attack3: H
-Ultimate Attack: P
+Ultimate Attack: Y

-when U:READY, press ultimate for a strong attack that makes you immune!
+when you see the message U:READY under your , press ultimate for a strong attack that makes you immune!
 sans: become a huge skull that blasts a devastating laser that does massive damage shovel knight: recieve assistance from shield knight as she barrages your opponent from all angles
 cloud: dash repeatedly at your enemy from one side of the screen